pratheekhassan21/parallel_openmp_wec/README.md

- Getting Started:
+ **Getting Started**:
  For the parallel programming tasks given i have used the parallel program library openmp.Starting with for all my programs the memory is being dynamically allocated to avoid the overflow issues for very big matrix and arrays.All the allocated the matrices and array are being filled wiht random values while using the current time as seed for random number genrator.The input for each program is taken from command line with two inputs being taken one of them is size of matrix/array and number of threads.The allocated matrix filled with random values is being writtten to a file which is "SUM_ARRAY_INPUT.txt" ,for sum_array "LU_DECOMPOSITION_MATRIX_INPUT.txt" for lu_decomposition, "INVERSE_MATRIX_INPUT.txt" for inverse matrix.
  And all the programs output is written to   "INVERSE_MATRIX_OUTPUT.txt".All the input and output files are created if those files doesnt exist everytime the program is compiled and if exists.
-"LU_DECOMPOSITION_MATRIX_OUTPUT.txt" the data is read from those respective files.To compile every program (g++ -fopenmp -o (program_file_name) (program_file_name).cpp ) and to execute the program (./(program_file_name) (size of the matrix/array) (number of threads)).Each of the program for performance difference caluclation between serial and parallel program,for serial program the program is being execueted on single thread and paralel program is being executed on
+"LU_DECOMPOSITION_MATRIX_OUTPUT.txt" the data is read from those respective files.To compile every program (g++ -fopenmp -o (program_file_name) (program_file_name).cpp ) and to execute the program (./(program_file_name) (size of the matrix/array) (number of threads)).Each of the program for performance difference calculation between serial and parallel program,for serial program the program is being execueted on single thread and paralel program is being executed on 40 threads.
- 40 threads.

  ## Parallel Array Summation